llooker/google_ga360/README.md

 * **Available Explores**: Recall from above, that each ``extends`` field but must declared to allow users to Explore on a view.

+### Bringing in Custom User Segments

+* Google Analytics provides great, out-of-the-box capabilities to create user segments based on up to 5 dimensions (e.g. demographic info, referral path, etc.).
+While these custom user segments are not exported to the GAP data set natively, it's easier, and more flexible, to recreate these segments in Looker.
+Simply create a dimension using a `Case When` statement, including all of the dimensions you'd like to filter on.
+Alternatively, you can create a filtered measure instead.
+Plus, you can include as many filters as you'd like to really hone in on specific user cohorts.
+Your assigned looker analyst or support chat can help you build in this logic if you get confused.

 ### Connecting to Other Data Sources